elkholyaa/ghodo-school-admin/docs/ghodo-school-srs.md

         - Test that the User model correctly implements the `isAdmin()` helper method.
         - Test that the model correctly defines relationships if any (e.g., hasMany MaintenanceRequest or hasMany MaterialRequest relationships).
         - Test that all required attributes are fillable and work as expected.
-        - Use the `RefreshDatabase` trait and create test models to verify functionality.
+        - Use the `RefreshDatabase` trait to ensure test database isolation and clean state for each test.
+        - Create test models using factories or direct instantiation to verify functionality.
+        - **Important:** Tests should run against the dedicated test database configured in `phpunit.xml`, not the development database.
         - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
         🧑‍💻 **Developer Check:**
         - Run `php artisan test tests/Unit/UserModelTest.php`.
 Ensure all tests pass.
+        - Verify tests are running against the test database by checking the database name in test output or using database inspection.
+        - Confirm development database data remains unchanged after running tests.
         **Status:** ✅ Completed - Unit tests created for User model attributes, helper methods, and relationships
     *   2.11.2. ☐ **Create UserManagementTest:** Test CRUD operations and permissions.
         **Cursor AI Prompt:**